nstraightbeam/apsu-frontend-submission/README.md

 - Browser checks at mobile and desktop sizes, plus intermediate breakpoint checks for page overflow.
 - Manual browser interaction checks for BMI calculation/errors, FAQ state, consultation preselection/completion/dismissal, mobile navigation and carousel boundaries.

-<<<<<<< HEAD
-These are manual UI checks and unit/build checks, not an automated end-to-end or pixel-comparison suite.
-No live authentication, payment, prescribing or API integration is included.

 # AI session logs